1. What are the legal foundations of the financial support system for audiovisual production?

 Yes, as long as you keep limits on the use of public funds specified in the Act.
 The maximum share of public funds together with the amount of support from the incentive scheme may not exceed:

 a) 50% in the case of domestic co-production;

-b) 60% in the case of an international co-production, in which one of the countries of origin of producers or co-producers of an audiovisual work is the Republic of Poland, and other producers or co-producers of an audiovisual work come from other European Union Member States or from Member States of the European Free Trade Agreement Trade (EFTA) - parties to the Agreement on the European Economic Area;
+b) 60% in the case of an international co-production, in which one of the countries of origin of producers or co-producers of an audiovisual work is the Republic of Poland, and other producers or co-producers of an audiovisual work come from other European Union Member States or from Member States of the European Free Trade Association (EFTA) - parties to the Agreement on the European Economic Area;

 c) 70% in the case of a difficult work, with limited commercial values and addressed to children under 12 years of age;